spotlightpa/poor-richard/content/news/2023-11-24-SPLBIRDNAMES.md

 - <a href="https://www.audubon.org/field-guide/bird/wilsons-snipe#:~:text=In%20breeding%20season%20mostly%20around,zigzag%20flight%2C%20uttering%20harsh%20notes.">Wilson&#39;s snipe</a>

 - <a href="https://www.audubon.org/field-guide/bird/wilsons-warbler">Wilson&#39;s warbler</a>

+<em>Correction: This article has been updated to remove a reference to the Baltimore oriole.
+An American Ornithological Society committee has recommended not renaming birds named after places, even if that place takes its name from a person, in this case Lord Baltimore.</em>

 <strong><em>BEFORE YOU GO…</em></strong><em> If you learned something from this article, pay it forward and contribute to Spotlight PA at </em><a href="http://spotlightpa.org/donate"><em>spotlightpa.org/donate</em></a><em>.
 Spotlight PA is funded by</em><a href="https://www.spotlightpa.org/support"><em> foundations and readers like you</em></a><em> who are committed to accountability journalism that gets results.</em>